An effective criterion for multiple positive zeros of vertically parametrized polynomial systems: The oriented characteristic system

 That is, for any pair of indices in the same block of $\tau$ (resp. $\alpha$), the corresponding rows (resp. columns) of $P$ are proportional.
 We do not impose that indices of proportional columns or rows \emph{must} be in the same block.
-This allows for considering the \term{singleton partitions}, defined by the singleton blocks
+This allows us to consider the \term{singleton partitions}, defined by the singleton blocks